 Workload Expectations for Tenure Related Faculty

-The primary workload areas for Tenure Track Faculty (TTF) faculty in the COE are: (a) Teaching / Instruction, (b) Research, and (c) Service.
+The primary workload areas for Tenure Track Faculty (TTF) faculty in the COE are: (a) Teaching / Supervision , (b) Research, and (c) Service.
 A possible additional workload area is: (d) Administration.

 In addition to teaching assigned courses and advising and mentoring students, TTF are expected to engage in research (or scholarship), and service over the calendar year, commensurate with a 9- or 12-month appointment.
 As a general guideline, full-time TTF should spend approximately 40% of their effort on research, 40% on teaching, and 20% on service during an academic year.
 Assignment of professional responsibilities shall reflect a realistic balance of duties consistent with the criteria for annual review and promotion review.